 - Be aware of the hurricane Caribbean season, which lasts from June to November. (it doesn’t mean you will be blown away)

-- The max daily temperature is usually around 30 C, the minimum is about 24 during the night.
-The humidity could be high and during the hurricane season you will get almost daily 5 minutes rain ( as a minimum).
+- The max daily temperature is usually around 30 C, the minimum is about 24 at nights.
+The humidity could be high and during the hurricane season you will get daily 5 minute rain ( as a minimum).

-- Go to dance soca during the weekends and try the local seafood in Barbados during your trip to the Paradise
+- Go to dance soca on the weekends and try the local seafood in Barbados during y